LamininSolutions/mfsql-connector/source/blogs/metadata-management/index.rst

 :doc:`/blogs/using-spmfclasstablestats/index` allows for an overview status of the operations of class tables.
 It shows the number of records in M-files and in the class table and any outstanding processing

 Class table metadata operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The primary objective of the Connector is to allow for full CRUD (Create, Read, Update and Delete)
- operations on the class table metadata.
+The primary objective of the Connector is to allow for full CRUD (Create, Read, Update and Delete) operations on the class table metadata.
 This is the same is the properties on the classes in M-Files.

-Create and update from SQL to M-Files with :doc:`/procedures/spMFUpdateTable` with updatemethod 0.
+ -  Create and update from SQL to M-Files with :doc:`/procedures/spMFUpdateTable` with updatemethod 0.

-Read from M-Files :doc:`/procedures/spMFUpdateTable` with updatemethod 1.
+ -  Read from M-Files :doc:`/procedures/spMFUpdateTable` with updatemethod 1.

-Delete or destroy from SQL into M-Files with :doc:`/procedures/spMFDeleteObjectList`
+ -  Delete or destroy from SQL into M-Files with :doc:`/procedures/spMFDeleteObjectList`

-Move objects from one class to another with :doc:`/procedures/spMFUpdateTable` with updatemethod 0.
+ -  Move objects from one class to another with :doc:`/procedures/spMFUpdateTable` with updatemethod 0.

-Read deleted records from M-Files by using :doc:`/procedures/spMFUpdateTable` with updatemethod 1 and setting the flag "RetainDeletions" to 0
+ -  Read deleted records from M-Files by using :doc:`/procedures/spMFUpdateTable` with updatemethod 1 and setting the flag ''RetainDeletions'' to 0

 Metadata change history operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~